 Does your home offer value: Foreseen residual or potential income can increase the value of your home.
-If you have a garden or basement suite, ensure that you have the permit documentation.
+If you have a garden suite or basement suite, ensure that you have the permit documentation.
 Value can be in others forms as well, such as living in a community which is undergoing a transformation.
 Items such as an oversized back yard or outdoor swimming pool do not necessarily add any value.

 Is your property a money pit: Some homeowners think changing the flooring and adding a fresh coat of paint will increase the value of a property.
 This is only a quick fix and should be done will help and if there are any concerns during a property inspection, the buyer will no go forward without compensation or not at all.
 If you have an older home, there are several items which should be repaired, replaced or upgraded including the shingles, windows, exterior grading, furnace, electrical and plumbing.
 If you have not been diligent with home maintenance, price your home accordingly.

 If you are situated along or near a busy road, train track, or a factory, your house price will be worth less - no matter how pretty your home is and vice versa, if you are situated along a ravine, park or green space, in a community which is undergoing revitalization or has a positive economic factor, or feature a great view, your home will be worth more money.

 A CMA or Comparative Market Analysis should not be confused with an appraisal.
 An appraisal is a price, usually completed by a financial institution and is based more upon what it cost to rebuild the current condition of the property.
 A Comparative market analysis is usually performed by an experienced Real Estate Professional, to determine a range of value for a Real Estate Subject Property.